eddieoz/openxrypt/README.md

 3. Selected the entire messade (CTRL + A or CMD + A)
 4. Open the OpenXrypt popup by clicking the extension icon.
 5. Click the **Encrypt** button.
-6. The selected text will be encrypted and replaced.
+   - The selected text will be encrypted and replaced.
-7. Send the message.
+7. Send the message on X.

 #### Automatic Decryption